Area Detector Display

 • the font size for the widget, here 10.

-The display will allow changing color table lookup using a few supplied colortables (from matplotlib), and allowing reversing that color table.
 Contrast levels can be set using a percentage value to clip the intensity range.
 That is, a value of 1 will set the intensity range to be from the 1%% to 99%% intensity level of the entire image.
-In addition, the display shows a “thumbnail image” that can be recentered or have its size change dynamically.
+This can be a very useful option for many areaDetectors either with bad pixels or high dynamic range, as the full scale image is often unusable.

 Finally, if an Epics ScanDB data is setup with Instruments and a postgresql database, saved positions from one or more instruments can be included in the display, for example to move a camera or shutter into saved positions.